qntlb/numerical-methods-quadraticequation-exercise/README.md

 ## Computer Arithmetic / Machine Precision (1): Quadratic Equation Solver

-1) Implement a class that implements the interface `QuadraticEquation` of the package `info.quantlab.numericalmethods.lecture.computerarithmetics`.
+1) Implement a class that implements the interface `QuadraticEquation` of the package `info.quantlab.numericalmethods.lecture.computerarithmetics.quadraticequation`.

+*Important*: The interface you have to implement is not part of this project.
+It is imported from another project that is referenced by this project.
+To have a look at this interface you can select "Open Declaration" in you IDE (right click on the interface name) or look here:

 This class should allow to solve the equation x^2 + p x + q = 0, finding the smallest root of this equation in a *numerically stable way*